-Lid: titled Tetsuyu hoko (iron glazed square vase), signed Kumakura Jun and sealed Kuma Junkichi Kumakura was one of the most influential and popular "sculptural ceramic" artists of 20th century Japan.
+Lid: titled Iraboyu henko (a flat vase with Irabo glaze), signed Kumakura Jun and sealed Kuma Junkichi Kumakura was one of the most influential and popular "sculptural ceramic" artists of 20th century Japan.
 Born in Kyoto he studied design at Kyoto Koto Kogei Gakko (currently Kyoto Institute of Technology) and decided to pursue his career in ceramics in the mid-1940s just after the World War II.